Losant/losant-docs/docs/dashboards/indicator.md

 ![Indicator Default Condition](/images/dashboards/indicator-default-condition.png "Indicator Default Condition")

-If none of the set conditions return true, the indicator block will display a default label and color.
+If none of the set conditions return `true`, the indicator block will display a default label and color.
 Configuration is the same as for a condition, except no expression is set.